diginatu/nagome/DOCUMENT.markdown

 ======

 Nagome can have some plugins in the plugin folder, which is in the config directory.
-Plugins communicate with Nagome process using JSON or MessagePack in std in/out or TCP connection.
+Plugins communicate with Nagome process using JSON or MessagePack in stdin/out or TCP connection.

 Also, one application may create Nagome process and be dealt as a plugin.
 This is mainly used as a client and provides user interfaces.